“The Ultimate Protection“ in Just About Any Crisis

 And we are now at the point in the world when this is likely to happen.

-How could the prices of stocks, bonds and property fall between 75% to 100%?
+How could the prices of global assets fall between 75% to 100%?
 As von Greyerz explains, all it takes for an asset to go to zero is for it to have one seller and zero buyers.

 He thinks the coming rush for liquidity could be much worse.
-Asset holders will panic to get some liquidity, turning financial assets into cash.
+Asset holders will panic to get some liquidity, converting everything into cash.
 But even if they obtain currencies, they won’t want to hold cash.
 Inflation, remember? von Greyerz believes that, in a combination liquidity crunch and high inflation environment, investors will disdain cash in favor of tangible, inflation-resistant assets.
 Physical precious metals.

 And if gold and silver bullion are already selling out worldwide today, when the liquidity crisis becomes, simple supply and demand forecast a rapid surge in price.
 It’s basically the opposite of the scenario above — in order for an asset’s price to skyrocket, all that’s needed is one buyer and no sellers…